viluiz/gan/README.md

-# A GAN-based Reduced Order Model for Prediction, Data Assimilation and Uncertainty Quantification
+# A GAN-based reduced order model for prediction, data Assimilation and uncertainty quantification

 This repository is the official implementation of: